-“We are thrilled for Ronnie and appreciative that the DA’s office joined us in our quest for justice,” said Professor Charlotte Whitmore, who with Professor Sharon Beckman and student Rachel Feit ’20 was Qualls’ counsel of record in the case.
+“We are thrilled for Ronnie and appreciative that the DA’s office joined us in our quest for justice,” Professor Charlotte Whitmore said at the time of Qualls’s release.
+Whitmore, with Professor Sharon Beckman and law student Rachel Feit ’20, was Qualls’s counsel of record in the case.

-“I have been interested in the Innocence Program since I first learned about it five years ago in a college course.
-If you had told me then that one day—while still a student in law school—I would be part of team that helped to free an innocent man from prison after 27 years of incarceration, I would not have believed you,” said Feit, who sat at the counsel table with Qualls as court officers unshackled him.
-“But here I am.”
+Feit, who sat at the counsel table with Qualls as court officers unshackled him in March, said, “I have been interested in the Innocence Program since I first learned about it five years ago in a college course.
+If you had told me then that one day—while still a student in law school—I would be part of team that helped to free an innocent man from prison after 27 years of incarceration, I would not have believed you.“But here I am.”

-Serology testing done by a Boston Police Criminalist in 1992 showed the blood on Williams’ sweatshirt to be Type B, the same blood type of the Price brothers.
-Qualls’ trial attorney argued that that confirmed Tony’s dying declaration that Williams was the one who shot him.
-But because Williams also had Type B blood, the police criminalist testified that the blood on Williams’ sweatshirt could have been Williams’ own blood, for example, if he had a paper cut and wiped it on his sweatshirt.
+Serology testing done by a Boston Police Criminalist in 1992 showed the blood on Williams’s sweatshirt to be Type B, the same blood type of the Price brothers.
+Qualls’s trial attorney argued that that confirmed Tony’s dying declaration that Williams was the one who shot him.
+But because Williams also had Type B blood, the police criminalist testified that the blood on Williams’s sweatshirt could have been Williams’s own blood, for example, if he had a paper cut and wiped it on his sweatshirt.

-The BCIP team’s detailed factual and legal submission to the Suffolk District Attorney’s Office’s newly created Integrity Review Unit led to the unusual joint motion to vacate Qualls’ convictions.
-It also led and to the court’s ruling that the new DNA evidence of Williams’ “physical proximity to one of the shooting victims would probably have been a real factor in the jury’s deliberations” requiring Qualls’ convictions to be “vacated as a matter of law.”
+The BCIP team’s detailed factual and legal submission to the Suffolk District Attorney’s Office’s newly created Integrity Review Unit led to the unusual joint motion to vacate Qualls’s convictions.
+It also led to the court’s ruling that the new DNA evidence of Williams’s “physical proximity to one of the shooting victims would probably have been a real factor in the jury’s deliberations” requiring Qualls’s convictions to be “vacated as a matter of law.”

 Other coverage of the Qualls case: